mosesadewale/korapay-sdk/README.md

 console.log(banks.data);
 ```

-If you want to pass keys explicitly, the constructor accepts them in the same
-order:
+Passing the public key, secret key and encryption key directly to the client on instantiation overrides the environmental variables:

 ```ts
 const client = new KorapayClient(